chainstack/docs/docs/subgraphs/beta_subgraphs.md

 ### GraphQL UI URL query in browser

-To query the subgraph using the GraphQL UI, copy the GraphQL UI URL from the subgraph details page and paste it in your browser.
-The GraphQL UI is displayed, where you can enter the details of your query.
+To query the subgraph using the GraphQL UI, locate the GraphQL UI URL in the subgraph details page, hover your mouse over the URL, and click the **Open** button that's displayed.
+The GraphQL UI open in your browser, where you can enter the details of your query.

 ::: tip See also